 For regular visitors here at LBA I wanted to offer a quick explanation about why I haven’t written much lately…

-My family relocated in July to a new home where we are surrounded by healthy distractions: beautiful forests to explore, creeks to walk along, a river to sit by and fish in, cliffs to navigate often using root systems as ladders, rocks to climb, and an endless array of beautiful sights, smells, sounds…you name it.
+My family relocated in July to a new home where we are surrounded by healthy distractions: woods to explore, creeks to walk along, a river to fish in, cliffs to navigate, rocks to climb, and an endless array of great sights, smells, sounds…you name it.

 All this after nearly a decade of moving around for work, mostly to small apartments in big cities.

 So it’s been — it’s been beyond words.

 Every day I sit down to write about something…

 The ongoing COVID hysteria which still pisses me off to no end.

 The media’s “He’s messing with the mail / election!” hoax which serves four pretty obvious purposes: 1) Control the narrative today which is always the media’s foremost imperative, 2) Make Trump look bad, 3) Tee up an explanation for Biden’s imminent loss, and 4) Give Democrats ammunition to launch another years-long “investigation” that will distract from the nation’s attention and President Trump’s ability to focus on real work for his #DrainTheSwamp and #AmericaFirst agendas.